gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-3d-textures.md

-Title: WebGL 3D - Textures
+Title: WebGL Textures
 Description: How textures work in WebGL
-TOC: WebGL 3D - Textures
+TOC: Textures

 This post is a continuation of a series of posts about WebGL.